Vizonex/Winloop/README.md

 - 5/31/2023 I FIXED IT I'll now move onto TCP Connections or other parts that need checking.
 All I can say is that figuring this all out was HELL!

-- As of now 6/2/2023 I have figure our that tcp connections currently are giving me bad file descriptor errors so that will need to be fixed escpecially in `streams.pyx`.
+- As of now 6/2/2023 I have figured out that tcp connections currently are giving me bad file descriptor errors so that will need to be fixed escpecially in `streams.pyx`.
 I have now uploaded a video to my youtube channel in the hopes to get others intrested in contributing to something this incredible and big https://youtu.be/tz9RYJ6aBZ8